 4.1¹.
 The Registrant or his representative shall, for the purposes of identity verification and establishment of the Registrant's intention:

-4.1.2¹. sign the application submitted to the Registrar electronically using an ID card of a foreign state accepted by EIF; or
+- 4.1.2¹. sign the application submitted to the Registrar electronically using an electronic identification tool accepted by the EIF to enable electronic signature; or

 4.2¹.
 An electronic signature provided by an e-resident of Estonia shall be deemed equivalent to the electronic signature specified in clause 4.1.1¹ (see Chapter 52 of the Identity Documents Act).

 4.3¹.
-EIF’s management board shall approve the list of foreign countries whose ID cards are accepted on the basis of clause 4.1.2¹ of the Domain Regulation for electronic signature.
-The list of foreign countries shall be made available on the EIF website.
-EIF’s management board may unilaterally amend the list of foreign countries, notifying the Registrars thereof and posting the amendments on the EIF website at least one (1) month prior to their entering into force.
+The EIF’s management board shall approve the list of electronic identification tools.
+The list shall be made available on the EIF website.
+The EIF’s management board may unilaterally amend the list, notifying the Registrars thereof and posting the amendments on the EIF website at least one (1) month prior to their entering into force.

 4.4¹.
 In the cases specified in clauses 4.1.3¹ ja 4.1.4¹ the application is deemed submitted to the Registrar after the Registration Service fee has been credited to the Registrar's account.